reichlab/docs.zoltardata/docs/Targets.md

 ### Required parameters for all targets

-- *Name*: A brief name for the target (limit XX characters?).
+- *Name*: A brief name for the target.
+(The number of characters is not limited, but brevity is helpful).
-- *Description*: A verbose description of what the target is. (limit XX characters?)
+- *Description*: A verbose description of what the target is.
+(The number of characters is not limited.)
 - *Target Type*: One of the five target types named above.
 - *Unit*: E.g., "percent" or "week".
 The unit label has a superficial purpose used when previewing data and when downloading it.
 For date targets, the unit is required and must be one of the following: "month", "biweek", "week",